linode/docs/docs/networking/diagnostics/netcat/netcat.md

 Therefore, the use of `-v` makes `nc` to display open TCP ports only.

-If you do not use any of `-v` or `-vv`, the previous command will return no output:
+If you do not use `-v` or `-vv`, the previous command will return no output:

     nc -z -n 127.0.0.1 1-30
 {{< output >}}